Lazik-Latief/Counting-In-React/README.md

 setCount(count + 1); // increase value
 setCount(count - 1); // decrease value

+I changed these above functions into real nes like i took them out of onClick and made them outside of buttons and used if (conditons) to each so the values can be in a range from 0 to 20 only

+i learned that in react we use variables and funtions in same way when it comes to call funtions eg. {count} and  {addValue} one is variable and other one is function
 Why return is Used

 Every React component must return JSX.